commerce-docs/PlayPI/README.md

 2. Change directories: `cd playpi`
 3. Run `yarn` to install dependencies.
 4. Run `yarn start:server` to start the project's proxy server so you can access Venia's GraphQL endpoint.
-5. Open another terminal (to keep the proxy-server running)
+5. Open another shell (to keep the proxy-server running)
 6. Run `yarn dev` to launch the product page example.

 ## Things to finish